 “Stormin’ Bob was great to work with while getting our time together planned and scheduled.
 I highly recommend his expertise to any school interested in an awesome science experience.”Aynsley Farmer, Music Specialist, Pierce Street Elementary, Tupelo, MS

 Bob spends his summers taking his science shows on the road, with the help of his wife, Meredith, and sons DJ, Nate, and Henry.
-Whether “Taking the State by Storm” (weather program, Summer 2018), going “Out of this World” (astronomy program, Summer 2019), or telling “Sky Stories” (storytelling program, Summer 2020), Stormin’ Bob can tailor a program to meet the needs, age-range and interests of your audience.
+Whether “Taking the State by Storm” (weather program, Summer 2018), going “Out of this World” (astronomy program, Summer 2019), telling “Sky Stories” (storytelling program, Summer 2020), or “Diving into Science” (weather & marine science, Summer 2022), Stormin’ Bob can tailor a program to meet the needs, age-range and interests of your audience.

 “It would not be as fun if you did not do the songs and play the instruments and if you were not energetic.”Meri-Campbell Davis, student, Saltillo Elementary